 |Languages of instruction

 |Start of the programme

-The programme starts at the beginning of the winter semester.
+The programme starts at the beginning of the winter or summer semester.

 |Student advisory service